If you’re a beginner with affiliate marketing, this post is going to become your new Bible.

 Affiliate — the partner who promotes the merchant’s products for a commission.
 Also called the publisher.

-Affiliate agreement — a contract that both parties agree to specifying the rules, responsibilities, rates to be paid and other legalities.
+Affiliate agreement — an informal agreement specifying the rules that both parties agree to, responsibilities, rates to be paid and other legalities.

 Affiliate link — a trackable URL that identifies the affiliate as the source of targeted traffic to a merchant’s site.
 (A click on an affiliate link counts as a referral.)